Overview

 Abandonment Rate

 The abandonment rate refers to the number of customers who have hung up or left a chat before they get assistance.
-A high abandonment rate suggests that customers are forced to wait for long periods, routing has become ineffective, or they can’t work their way through the IVR system and give up before talking to an agent.

 Net Promoter Score (NPS)

-Net Promoter Score (NPS) is a widely used metrics that determine customer loyalty by asking how likely a customer would recommend the business to others based on their experience with the company.
-On average, customers give answers on a scale from 0 to 10, and the score indicates how much stronger customer loyalty and satisfaction are.
+On average, customers give answers on a scale from 0 to 10, and the score indicates how strong customer loyalty and satisfaction are.

 Final Words